 The report highlights population growth predictions and emerging trends in employment, education, health, population and industry.
 It includes details of historic extreme weather events to help us understand the real-life impact of climate change on Council-managed infrastructure and the natural assets of the shire.

 It is a valuable reference tool to help build awareness and understanding of climate change in the community.
 It also identifies many opportunities available to Council to improve the way we do business and better respond to our community’s needs.

-In June 2016, Council adopted a greenhouse emissions reduction target to reduce greenhouse emissions from its operations by 25 per cent by 2020-2021, from the baseline year of 2014-2015.
-In early 2017, Council prepared a draft Climate Change Action Plan (PDF, 5MB) to outline how it will meet this target.
-The plan also outlines how Council will support the community in climate change action.
-Council is currently considering feedback received in response to public exhibition of the draft plan with the view to adopt a final plan in June 2017.
+In June 2016, Council adopted a target to reduce greenhouse emissions from its operations by 25 per cent by 2020-2021, from the baseline year of 2014-2015.
+On 28 June 2017, Council adopted its first Climate Change Action Plan (DOCX, 10MB) to outline how it will meet this target, and how it will support the community in climate change action.